hitranonline/planetary-broadeners/README.md

 ## Explanation of the Input & Output Files

-Input files are given in the "Input-Broadening-Files" directory and are *sampled* portions of the HITRAN2020 line list data (not the complete line list).
+Input files are given in the `Input-Broadening-Files` directory and are *sampled* portions of the HITRAN2020 line list data (not the complete line list).
 In particular, the input files are HITRAN line lists in default format called .par (see [HITRAN Documentation](https://hitran.org/docs/definitions-and-units/) for an explanation of the .par format)

 We highly recommend that users directly download the current line lists from the [HITRAN](https://hitran.org/) database prior to applying these broadening codes.

 These broadening codes can be used on any line list, however the user must remember to alter the format of the read-in file if they are not using a HITRAN .par formatted line list.

 If the user is not using a HITRAN .par line list, then the primary columns to isolate when formatting  the read-in line list are the rotational quantum number(s) and the branch columns (for some molecules the branches are not needed).
-This is due to the fact that the main data columns used to apply broadening parameters are dependent on rotational quantum number (J lower, and for some molecules Ka lower) and Branch letter (P, Q or R).
+This is due to the fact that the main data columns used to apply broadening parameters are dependent on rotational quantum number (J", and for some molecules K<sub>a</sub>") and Branch letter (e.g., P, Q or R).

-Output files are available in the "Output-Broadening-Files" directory.
+Output files are available in the `Output-Broadening-Files` directory.
 The output files are examples of what users should receive if they run the given input files correctly from the "Input Broadening Files" folder by using the broadening Python scripts, given in the "Broadening .py Files" folder.

 ## Downloading Broadening Parameters via HITRAN*online*